 Normal milk and creamer have more carbohydrates than other kinds of milk.
 Whipped cream is already sweetened with normal sugar, so avoid it.

 The almond and soya milk sold at the supermarket has 0 carbs.
 I’ve checked the bottle of almond milk they use and it has 2,6 carbs and only 1,2 fat.
-The coconut milk has 3,5 carbs.
+Coconut milk has 3,5 carbs.
 Use it with moderation.

 Coffee safe options